 Another vehicle to fund mesh-removal surgery is provided by MedStar, an Austin-Texas-based company that was the focus of the unflattering Reuters reports.
 In this type of assistance, MedStar, known as a factoring company, buys the discounted medical debt counting on it to eventually be paid by placing a lien on a plaintiff’s settlement or a jury award.

-The medical provider determine the debt.
+The medical provider determines the debt.
 There is no interest accruing.
 It is not unlike the exchanges between banks offering home mortgages.
 Your bank may sell your mortgage to another lender to collect.
 It does not change what you owe on your home.
 The downside- the cost is often not discounted to the extent it would be for an insurer, Medicare or Medicaid.
 That is disclosed up front in the fine print.

 Bottom Line- Eventually the woman will be expected to pay for her surgery from the settlement money is she is receives or is awarded by a jury.
 If there is no settlement or award, the bill will be excused by a cash advance company.
 It may be adjusted or reduced by a factoring company though she is technically on the hook to pay that debt.